Volkswagen: Relationship with Porsche and the Volkswagen Law

-On 6 May 2009, the two companies decided to join, in a merger.
+On 6 May 2009, the two companies decided to join in a merger.
 On 13 August, Volkswagen Aktiengesellschaft's supervisory board signed the agreement to create an integrated automotive group with Porsche led by Volkswagen.
 The initial decision was for Volkswagen to take a 42.0% stake in Porsche AG by the end of 2009, and it would also see the family shareholders selling the automobile trading business of Porsche Holding Salzburg to Volkswagen.
-In October 2009 however, Volkswagen announced that its percentage in Porsche would be 49.9% for a cost of €3.9 billion (the 42.0% deal would have cost €3.3 billion).
-On 1 March 2011, Volkswagen has finalised the purchase of Porsche Holding Salzburg (PHS), Austria's leading specialty automobile distributor, for €3.3 billion ($4.55 billion).
+In October 2009, however, Volkswagen announced that its percentage in Porsche would be 49.9% for a cost of €3.9 billion (the 42.0% deal would have cost €3.3 billion).
+On 1 March 2011, Volkswagen finalised the purchase of Porsche Holding Salzburg (PHS), Austria's leading specialty automobile distributor, for €3.3 billion ($4.55 billion).

-In January 2020, Volkswagen was overtaken by Tesla, Inc. as the second-most valuable auto maker.
+In January 2020, Volkswagen was overtaken by Tesla as the second most valuable automaker.

 Exit from Russian market

-After 24 February 2022, as a result of Russia's full-scale invasion of Ukraine and in line with sanctions against Russia, Volkswagen, after BMW and Mercedes, ceased production at its subsidiaries in Russia—the plants in Kaluga and Nizhny Novgorod.
-It also terminated all dealership agreements with Russian partners, sold all its shares, and stopped exporting models of its subsidiary Porsche to Russia.
-Volkswagen has an agreement with Art Finance LLC, the financial partner of the local Avilon dealer, which provides for the transfer of all local VW subsidiaries to the new investor.
+After 24 February 2022, as a result of Russia's full-scale invasion of Ukraine and in line with sanctions against Russia, Volkswagen, after BMW and Mercedes, ceased production at its subsidiaries in Russia – the plants in Kaluga and Nizhny Novgorod.
+It also terminated all dealership agreements with Russian partners, sold all its shares, and stopped exporting models of its subsidiaries Škoda, Audi, Porsche, and Bentley to Russia.

 In March 2023, a Russian court froze all Volkswagen's assets in Russia at the suit of the local automaker GAZ.
+The following May, Volkswagen made an agreement worth up to €125 million with Art-Finance LLC, the financial partner of the local Avilon dealer, which provided for the transfer of all local VW subsidiaries to the new investor.